Book a treatment

 I have had several clients over the years who lived the so-called "champagne lifestyle" only to be depressed by the severe cellulite they developed in the process, in just a few months.

-And no, expensive champagne is not different in this regard to cheaper versions.
+And no, expensive champagne is not different in this regard in relation to cheaper versions.

 Carbonated, flavoured, sugared water - or how to eliminate all the benefits of water